LAYTHJABBAR/Scheduler/README.md

  !["Screenshot of Cookies page"](https://github.com/LAYTHJABBAR/Scheduler/blob/master/docs/schdular%20one.png?raw=true)

 ## Setup
-- Clone the API https://github.com/lighthouse-labs/scheduler-api please fllow the installation Instructions on the REDME FILE
+- Clone the API server https://github.com/lighthouse-labs/scheduler-api please follow the installation Instructions on the REDME FILE

 ## Dependencies
 please be sure to have them installed before running the app.